BerkZerker/Project-MORPH/examples/README_GPU.md

 ## GPU Parallelization Strategies

-MORPH supports two main parallelization strategies for multi-GPU setups:
+The framework supports two main parallelization strategies for multi-GPU setups:

 1. **Data Parallel**: Distributes batches across multiple GPUs
    - Each GPU processes a portion of the batch